ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/feat-registration.png

 That's it!
 Hit Go.
 A webpage should open in your browser showing FEAT's progress.
 Once it's done, this webpage provides a useful summary of the analysis you just ran with FEAT.
-Later, we'll make a webpage for this subject to gather information like this FEAT report, the QA results, and plots summarizing this subject's data.
-But for now, let's continue hunting the PPA.
+After making sure that no errors occurred during the analysis, let's continue hunting the PPA.

 Finding the PPA